 *November 2021 Update*: On November 22, 2021, the Nicomekl River District Neighbourhood Plan was adopted by Langley City Council as an appendix of the new Official Community Plan (OCP) and is now in effect.

 Langley City is growing, and the Nexus of Community vision aspires to shape our community into a more walkable, livable, and sustainable place for all residents!
-To do this, we’re creating a Nicomekl River Neighbourhood Plan which will guide land use change, development, and public space improvements in the area.
+To do this, the City has adopted a Nicomekl River District Neighbourhood Plan which will guide land use change, development, and public space improvements in the area.

 Why the Nicomekl River?